 KNOWLEDGE, SKILL AND ABILITY

-Knowledge of basic principles, practices and techniques of forest resource management including species identification, data collection, mapping, aerial photo interpretation, planting and cutting, care and handling, disease and pests and marking and measurement techniques; some knowledge of forest fire prevention and control; ability in performing basic calculations in preparation for analysis and planning functions; oral and written communication skills; some interpersonal skills; ability to collect and compile data; ability to utilize computer software.
+basic principles, practices and techniques of forest resource management including species identification, data collection, mapping, aerial photo interpretation, planting and cutting, care and handling, disease and pests and marking and measurement techniques;

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-Four (4) years of technical experience in field designated by the parenthetical title, primarily involving functions such as sampling, data collection, data compilation, boating operations and education.
+Four (4) years of technical experience in forest management, primarily involving functions such as sampling, data collection, data compilation, boating operations and education.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-College training in an environmental science with related courses in appropriate parenthetical title may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.
+College training in an environmental science with related courses in forest management may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.

-1. Incumbents in this class must be willing and able to accept assignment or transfer to any area of the State.
+Incumbents in this class must be willing and able to accept assignment or transfer to any area of the state.

-2. Incumbents in this class may be required to obtain and maintain a standard first aid certificate and perform emergency first-aid as needed.
+Incumbents in this class may be required to obtain and maintain a standard first aid certificate and perform emergency first aid as needed.

 JOB CLASS DESIGNATION